A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Preliminaries

 \begin{defi}[Back-door criterion] A set $\bm{Z}$ satisfying $\bm{Z} \cap \{X_i,X_j\}=\emptyset$ is said to satisfy the \textit{back-door criterion} relative to an ordered pair $(X_j,X_i)$ if \begin{enumerate} \item[(i)] $\bm{Z} \cap \bm{DE}(X_j) = \emptyset$, and \item[(ii)] $\bm{Z}$ blocks every back-door path $X_j \dashleftarrow X_i$. \end{enumerate} \end{defi}

-Although the back-door criterion serves as a powerful framework for covariate selection, it suffers from a limitation in capturing partial causal effects originating from specific paths.
+Although the back-door criterion serves as a powerful framework for covariate selection, it is not designed to capture effects transmitted through specific paths.
 To address this issue, we relax the first condition of the back-door criterion.